turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 }
 ```

-Make a new file named `index.js` in the same folder `src` and paste the given code.
+Create a new file named `index.js` in the same folder `src` and paste the given code.

 {% hint style="info" %}
-Note: Write down the `contract address` obtained earlier in the variable named `contractAddress` on line 12
+Note: Write down the contract address obtained in `Implementing the smart contract` section in the variable named `contractAddress` on line 12
 {% endhint %}

 ```javascript